 Santorum doesn’t approve of gays in the military either, because “They’re in close quarters, they live with people, they obviously shower with people.”

 Indeed.
 Don’t they care so deeply about these images because they can’t stop thinking about them?
-But they can’t allow them into awareness with a clean conscience unless they have demonized them and displaced them onto someone else.
-Then they feel entitled to communicate them in public and invite the Grand Inquisitor back.
+But here is their dilemma: they can’t allow their desires into awareness with a clean conscience unless they have demonized them and displaced them onto someone else.
+Once they have done this, they can feel entitled to communicate them in public and invite the Grand Inquisitor back.

 Now I’m not so innocent as to assume that such salesmen actually thought up these images.
 Very likely, their speechwriters and handlers invented them.
 But the principle remains: these rants go out, daily, to audiences of millions who willingly consume them.
-The real political issue – and the real target – is the huge swath of flyover-state white males who share those fantasies.
+The real political issue – and the real target – is the huge swath of flyover state white males who share those fantasies, and the white females who succumb to the fear of rape.
+And I’m not so insensitive as to imply that more than a few women – or men – secretly fantasize about being raped.
+Still, it’s curious that “rape,” “raptor” and “rapture” share the same etymology.

 How about Texas politician Cynthia Dunbar, who writes that that sending children to public schools would be like “throwing them into the enemy’s flames, even as the children of Israel threw their children to Moloch.”

-In 2015, as traditional forms and expressions of masculinity are being questioned as never before (think Caitlyn Jenner), the question of same-sex marriage has provoked both a profound fear and a major fundraising opportunity for those who troll those white males who feel powerless in this new world.
+By 2015, as traditional forms and expressions of masculinity and white supremacy were being questioned as never before (think Caitlyn Jenner), the question of same-sex marriage was provoking both a profound fear and a major fundraising opportunity for those who troll those white males who feel powerless in this new world.

 Texas senator John Cornyn argues, “It does not affect your daily life…if your neighbor marries a box turtle.
 But that does not mean it is right…” Cornyn’s imagination conjured pictures of inter-species marriage.